 CO No. Expected outcome Learning Domains CO1 Explain the concept of Consumer Behaviour & describe Consumer research process in detail.
 R,U CO2 Evaluate the factors affecting consumer behaviour in detail and analyze the consumer decision process.
-U,A CO3 Assess the impact of consumer's motivation, personality on the buying Behavior R,U,A CO4 To impart the basic knowledge of consumer protection rights.
+U,A CO3 Assess the impact of consumer's motivation, personality on the buying behaviour R,U,A CO4 To impart the basic knowledge of consumer protection rights.
 A, AN,E,C

-After the completion of the course, the students will be able to -Remember(R), Understand(U), Apply(A), analyze (An), Evaluate (E), Create(C), and Synthesis (Sy)
+$After the completion of the course, the students will be able to -Remember(R), Understand(U), \\ Apply(A), analyze (An), Evaluate (E), Create(C), and Synthesis (Sy)$

 Mapping of Course Outcomes to PSOs

 PSO1 PSO2 PSO3 PSO4 PSO5 PSO6

-CO1 ~ √ ~ ~ ~ √
+CO1 ~ √ ~ √ ~ √

-CO2 ~ ~ ~ \checkmark
+CO2 $ \checkmark $ \checkmark \checkmark

-CO3 ~ ~ ~ ~
+СО3 ~ ~ ~ ~

 CO4 ~ ~ ~ ~ ~